Roquemn/JSclassMARTINEZ/027-intro-to-opp/README.md

 # Week 13 Intro to OPP

-Do you understand the difference between creating objects before and now with the class syntax?
+### Do you understand the difference between creating objects before and now with the class syntax?

 Still getting used to this new approach but do like it.

+### Do the student sub class and the prototype chain make more sense now?

+the way I look at it, it feels like giving attributes to a class.